Pitbull-Type Breeds & Pictures

 The "Pit Bull" Name

 The term "pit bull" is not a breed.
-Historically, it was an informal and slang term that was used to describe any dog that was used for the cruel sport of "bull baiting" (using dogs to seize tethered animals such as bulls within an enclosed area called a "pit").
+Historically, it was an informal and slang term that was used to describe any dog that was used for the cruel sport of "bull baiting" - using dogs to seize tethered animals such as bulls within an enclosed area called a "pit" (hence the term "pit bull").
 While many different breeds were used for this sport, dogs that resemble today's bully breeds were commonly used - it was not an activity limited to today's "pitbull-type" breeds.
 Furthermore, baiting is not an inherent trait for any breed, it is an activity that must be taught and honed (no different than teaching a dog to sit or fetch).
 Today, the term "pit bull" is a generic term used to loosely describe a type (or category) of dog based only on its physical appearance and while the American Pit Bull Terrier is the only formal breed with the term "pit bull" in its name, it is only one of several breeds that make up the pitbull-type category.

 AKC/UKC Pitbull-Type Breeds